 What is frameless construction?

-Unlike traditional methods that rely on frames to provide structural integrity, frameless construction utilises the inherent strength of the cladding system to resist the axial, bending, and shear forces.
-This enables us to design structures without the need for conventional frames, resulting in structures that are not only cost-effective but also lighter and more efficient.
+Unlike traditional methods of building construction that rely on a framing and bracing system to provide structural integrity, in some circumstances, frameless construction can rely on the inherent strength of the cladding system itself to resist the axial, bending and shear forces in the structure.
+This enables us to design structures without the need for conventional frames resulting in structures that are lighter and more efficient and therefore relatively inexpensive.
+They are ideal for mass production.
+Structures of this type are generally rather in the nature of a light gauge steel tent.
+SCIT’s unique software has been successfully used in this context and can expect a life many times that of a conventional refugee’s tent.

 THE ADVANTAGES OF FRAMELESS CONSTRUCTION